dkandalov/ijkl-shortcuts-plugin/readme.md

 The problem is that writing/editing code is never linear and requires navigating around the code.
 This makes you to move right hand from `j` letter to arrows and takes a lot of effort.

-With `alt-ijkl` shortcuts you won't need to use arrow again.
+With `alt-ijkl` shortcuts you won't need to use arrows again.

 Another problem with arrow navigation is that left/right arrows jump only one character at a time.
 You can use `ctrl-left/right` (or `alt-left/right` on OSX) to jump between words.